chrisdel101/rose-rocket/README.md

 - Create a graph.
 - Plot the points.
-- Create multiple cursor that can move through the path.
+- Create multiple cursors that can move through the path.
 - Connect the points.
 - Color completed sections.